anupamck/RAGEvalTalk/README.md

 1. Open http://localhost:8888/lab on your browser.
 2. Open the basecampHandbookRagWithRagas.ipynb in the Jupyter lab UI.
 3. Explore the handbook by running each block using the UI.
+4. View the LangSmith traces of the LLM calls in the LangSmith UI.